alagoz/msnet-lsnet-tsc/README.md

 # Citation

-If you use MSNet or LS-Net in your research, please cite:
+If you use MRMS-Net or LMRMS-Net in your research, please cite:

 ```
 @article{alagoz2026msnet,